 TFIIH is a transcription/DNA repair factor composed of the core-TFIIH and the CAK sub-complexes, bridged together by the XPD subunit.
 XPD plays a direct role in regulating TFIIH structure and functionality.
 Indeed, free-CAK regulates cell cycle progression by phosphorylating cdk proteins, whereas TFIIH-bound CAK (holo-TFIIH) phosphorylates the RNApol II and activates transcription elongation.
 Mutations in different sites of XPD give rise to distinct clinical entities, including the cancer proneness xeroderma pigmentosum (XP) and the multisystemic cancer-free trichothiodystrophy (TTD).
 To understand whether XPD mutations affect the composition of TFIIH complex and, in turn, the CAK-mediated signalling pathways, we investigated the association/dissociation of the core-TFIIH with CAK in fibroblasts from XP or TTD patients mutated in XPD.
-By chromatin immunoprecipitation and immunofluorescence, we found an altered cellular distribution and chromatin association of the two sub-complexes specific for XP or TTD cells, thus suggesting the activation/repression of specific signaling pathways in patient fibroblasts.
+By chromatin immunoprecipitation and immunofluorescence, we found an altered cellular distribution and chromatin association of specific signaling pathways in patient fibroblasts.